 Study plans help you organize your studies.

-The Master's program in Applied Computer Science is a full-time and attendance-based program with a standard period of study of four semesters (two years) and is completed with the degree of Master of Science (M.Sc.).
+The bachelor's program in computer science is a full-time and attendance-based program with a standard period of study of six semesters (three years) and is completed with the degree Bachelor of Science (B.Sc.).

 Software cycle (dark blue) In the courses of the software cycle you learn to develop software.
 The spectrum ranges from the creation of small programs to the investigation of the efficiency of certain algorithms to the development of larger projects in a team.

 Systems Cycle (orange) You will learn about important systems in computer science: Operating systems, computer networks, distributed systems, and information systems (databases).
 They are part of the toolkit of every computer scientist.

 Hardware cycle (red) Many problems cannot be solved without an understanding of computer architecture, electrical engineering and communications engineering, which you will learn in the hardware cycle.
 In the hardware lab, you will apply this knowledge to building robots, among other things.

 Formal-Basic cycle (light blue) Computer science uses formal methods that you learn in the math and theory courses to analyze and efficiently solve practical problems.

 Electives (purple) The bachelor's degree program in computer science offers you a maximum of elective options.
 This is ensured by more than 20 university professors and their staff.
 In the Proseminar, you will learn about scientific work on a topic that particularly interests you.
 In the subject project, you will be given challenging tasks through which you can apply what you have learned so far in a team.
 This will prepare you for a successful bachelor thesis.